jenniferzhao2023/Mid_Term_Project/Final-Project-Tableau/README.md

 ## Results
 Option 2 was selected and the data set used was

-1. SHow the number of strikes per State
+1. Show the number of strikes per State
 ![image](https://github.com/Jagunmolu-dev/LIGHTHOUSELABS/assets/67484584/73fdfaf9-edff-468d-bb8d-6a33989eb176)

 2. A heat diagram showing the period of the day with the corresponding number of strikes